panaali/mseyfi.github.io/posts/Leetcode.md

 ## Two pointers

+> [!note]
-Start the pointers at the edges of the input.
+> Start the pointers at the edges of the input.
 Move them towards each other until they meet.

 ```python
 function fn(arr):